ch0rl/charlies-app/tutorial.md

 <hr>

 ## Account setup
-Register on [InfinityFree](https://app.infinityfree.net/register) and create an 'account'
+Register on [InfinityFree](https://app.infinityfree.net/register) and then create an 'account' (this is the site)
 <hr>

 ## Site Setup